How a Primary Tutor Helped Avisa Prepare Early for High School

 We enrolled Avisa at the end of January, but Term 1 at Matrix had started the previous October.
 So straight away, she was behind a term.
 On top of that, she was doing four-hour classes on Friday afternoons.
 It was an adjustment that she found challenging at first.

 In contrast, the group setting at Matrix worked really well.
-The lessons were structured in a way that made learning engaging, not overwhelming.
+The lessons and Theory Books were structured in a way that made learning engaging, not overwhelming.
 Slowly, I saw her enthusiasm for learning return.

 I like being in a learning environment where everyone is focused and motivated.
 It helps keep me on track and pushes me to aim higher – Avisa